Huy-DNA/MPiSC/implementations/slot-queue/report/main.typ

 = Wait-freedom

-The algorithm is trvially wait-free as there is no possibilities of infinite loops.
+The algorithm is trivially wait-free as there is no possibility of infinite loops.

 = Memory-safety